 I left this one for last because it’s really obvious, and a lot of agents do it, but it’s harder to compete in for those 2 reasons.
 That said, it’s still a fantastic place to build a niche if you put in the effort.

-Most agents will build their neighbourhood expertise around the obvious: the neighbourhood they actually live in, and that makes a ton of sense.
-If people see you and your marketing over and over in the area, they’re likely to see you as the neighbourhood expert.
+Most agents will build their neighborhood expertise around the obvious: the neighborhood they actually live in, and that makes a ton of sense.
+If people see you and your marketing over and over in the area, they’re likely to see you as the neighborhood expert.

 3 Ways to Get Started Building your Niche